Vijayalaxmivedaraman/ToDo_App/README.md

 # ToDo_App
 # 📝 Flutter To-Do App with Login Screen

 This is a simple and visually appealing To-Do app built using **Flutter**.
-It features a fake login screen (no backend authentication) and a task manager with add, search, and delete functionality.
+It features a login screen and a task manager with add, search, and delete functionality.

 ## 🌟 Features

 - 💻 Beautiful and modern UI with Material 3 design
-- 🔒 Fake login screen to simulate user authentication
 - ✅ Add and delete tasks with confirmation
 - 🔍 Real-time search for tasks
 - 🔄 Pull to refresh